maurobonfietti/slim4-api-skeleton/README.md

 ## :sunglasses: THAT'S IT!

-Now go build a cool RESTful API ;-)
+Now go build a cool RESTful API.